 * Correspondence: nicolas-andres.riveras-munoz@uni-tuebingen.de

-Abstract: The O'Higgins Region, in central Chile, concentrates 40% of the country's maize production, mainly under intensive tillage.
+Abstract: The O'Higgins Region, in central Chile, concentrates 40% of the country's maize production, mainly under conventional tillage.
 This has generated soil physical degradation modifying water movement on it, which vary even in short distances.
 In this study we wanted to evaluate the spatial variability of different physical and hydraulic properties and its relations of an Inceptisol under agricultural use.
 The study was conducted on a farm in central Chile, in a fallow-maize rotation under conventional tillage.
-Penetration resistance (PR) was measured using systematic sampling, defining areas of high and low PR, where soil samples were collected in-the-wheel-track (IT) and out-of-the-wheel-track (OT); and on Topsoil and Subsoil, establishing four treatments: IT-Topsoil, IT-Subsoil, OT-Topsoil, and OT-Subsoil.
+Penetration resistance (PR) was measured using systematic sampling, defining areas of high and low PR, where soil samples were collected in places with frequent crossing of machinery (+M) and places without crossing (-M); and on topsoil and subsoil, establishing four treatments: +M – topsoil, +M – subsoil, -M – topsoil, and -M – subsoil.
 Organic matter (OM), texture, bulk density (BD), hydraulic conductivity (K) and hydrophobicity (R) were measured.
 The soil order was Inceptisol with sandy-loam texture.
 PR ranged from 200000 to 2000000 Pa on topsoil and 600000 to 2400000 Pa in subsoil, and OM content was higher with low PR.
 K varied from 0.6 to 18 cm h-1, being greater in depth, as tillage disturbs the topsoil stabilized during the season.
 A linear relationship was found between K and R, explaining differences between high and low PR sites.
+There was an association between Ksat with position (subsoil/topsoil) and PR (high/low) which may allow using PR as a proxy for K.

-Keywords: soil physical functioning; hydraulic conductivity; conventional tillage; penetration resistance; hydrophobicity
+Keywords: soil physical functioning; hydraulic conductivity; conventional tillage; penetration resistance; repellency index

 1. Introduction